longhuy322000/FBUCollab/README.md

 - User can click on the project to see more details
     - User can like or comment on the project
 - User can add a new project
-    - User can take pictures or attach pictures from gallary
+    - User can take pictures or attach pictures from gallery
 - User can send a request to be part of the project
 - Have an activity to display all the notifications
-- Have a profile activity that displays all the infomation of that user
+- Have a profile activity that displays all the information of that user
 - User can click on the user's image or username to see the profile
 - User can see all of their projects
-- // TODO add request + confirm
+- User can request to join a project
+- Project owner can accept or decline a request

 **Optional Nice-to-have Stories**
 - Users can view their past requests